Monday, April 15, 2024

 Key Words:

 καλος ("good"; 10:11) Good is an entirely understated way to put this.
 The word in Greek means beautiful, ideal, model.
 Try any of these out: Model shepherd, beautiful shepherd, ideal shepherd.
 They get closer to what is going on, although model shepherd can lead us astray pretty fast.
 Good is also an entirely wrong way to put this.
 What kind of shepherd goes and gets himself killed?
 A very, very bad one.
-Or to put it another way, one who makes calculations very differently than normal humans do!
+Or to put it another way, our good shepherd makes calculations very differently than normal humans do!

 τιθημι ("lay down"; 10:11) This verb comes up at some very powerful times in John's Gospel: John 13, when Jesus lays down his cloak to wash his disciples feet; John 13, where Jesus declares that no greater love exists to lay down one's life; John 15, where Jesus says he "placed" us down to bear fruit; and finally on the cross, when a sign is placed (down) on the cross reading "King of the Jews."
 All of these strongly suggest that Jesus here refers to his own death.
 Moreover, Jesus clearly foretells his resurrection.
 To put it another way, this is John's version of the messianic prophecies of the synoptics (...it is necessary for the son of man to...)